 - Étude du cabinet KPMG: Le numérique est la priorité des CEO – L'express 29 May 2018

 - Géopolitique: La nouvelle crainte des CEO – Business Magazine 30 May 2018

 KPMG is a global network of professional services firms providing Audit, Tax and Advisory services.
 We operate in 154 countries and territories and have 200,000 people working in member firms around the world.
 The independent member firms of the KPMG network are affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 Each KPMG firm is a legally distinct and separate entity and describes itself as such.

-© 2023 KPMG KPMG Phoomchai Holdings Co., Ltd., a Thai limited liability company and a member firm of the KPMG global organization of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
+© 2023 KPMG, a Mauritian partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
 All rights reserved.

 For more detail about the structure of the KPMG global organisation please visit https://kpmg.com/governance.